ChrisZie/HugoSymphony/content/_index.md

 slides:
 - caption: Conscientious Consulting
   description: 'You do what you do because you have a vision.
 We do what we do because
-    we are determined to make that vision a reality.'
+    <br>we are determined to make that vision a reality.'

 - caption: Global Team, Global Impact
   description: 'To have the greatest impact, you must engage a global team.
 We